astrodbtoolkit/AstrodbKit/docs/index.rst

 Specialized Searches
 --------------------

-To search for an object by name, users can use the :py:meth:`~astrodb.Database.search_object` method to do fuzzy searches on the provided name, output results from any table, and also include alternate Simbad names for their source.
+To search for an object by name, users can use the :py:meth:`~astrodbkit2.astrodb.Database.search_object` method to do fuzzy searches on the provided name, output results from any table, and also include alternate Simbad names for their source.
 Refer to the API documentation for full details.